freesewing/freesewing/packages/plugin-cutonfold/README.md

 ## Loading the plugin

-Plugins are loaded by the `withpPlugin` method of an instantiated freesewing pattern:
+Plugins are loaded by the `withPlugin` method of an instantiated freesewing pattern:

 ```js
 import F from 'freesewing';